opencog/atomspace-storage/opencog/persist/json/README.md

 * Are there any atoms of type Node?
 * Can you run that query again, setting subclass to true?
 * Please ask the server if it has (ListLink (Concept "foo"))
+* are there any Links that contain a ConceptNode named 'foo'
+* please make an atom called bar of type ConceptNode
+* The contents of the cogserv can change any time.
+If I ask to do it again, this is because things may have changed.
+* please get the incoming set of the ConceptNode foo

 JavaScript API